 This section of The Rebus Guide to Publishing Open Textbooks (So Far) will help you coordinate and implement peer review on your book, including advice on deciding what type of review is needed, the tools to use, creating a guide for reviewers, and more.
 It is licensed under a Creative Commons Attribution 4.0 International License (CC BY) and you are welcome to print this document, make a copy for yourself, or share with others.

 Please read through the sections below, and consider the suggestions as you begin the peer review stage of your project.
-If you have any questions or feedback, please feel free to post them in the Rebus Forum.
+If you have any questions or feedback, please feel free to post them in the Rebus Community platform.
 This document is an evolving draft, based on our experience managing open textbook projects and community feedback.
 We welcome your thoughts and contributions, so let us know how it works for you, or if you have any suggestions to improve the guide.

 What is peer review and why does it matter?

 Review is the process in which subject experts read through content and provide critical feedback and suggestions to improve the resource for its intended audience.
 It can take place at many stages in the publishing process.
 When we speak about peer review, we are typically talking about review that takes place before your book is published or officially released.
 However, peer review can also take place after the book is released – called post-publication peer review.
 This guide will largely focus on pre-publication peer review, which can take place at a few different stages before the book is published.

 Peer review is invaluable for ensuring the quality of educational content, and is integral to the production of textbooks, just as it is for scholarly monographs and journals.
 Its presence signals to a prospective adopter that the work has passed through rigorous quality control, and that its content is suitable for use in the classroom.